aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

+Explored and settled by the Spanish in the 16th century, Panama broke with Spain in 1821 and joined a union of Colombia, Venezuela, and Ecuador - named the Republic of Gran Colombia.
+When the latter dissolved in 1830, Panama remained part of Colombia.
 With US backing, Panama seceded from Colombia in 1903 and promptly signed a treaty with the US allowing for the construction of a canal and US sovereignty over a strip of land on either side of the structure (the Panama Canal Zone).
 The Panama Canal was built by the US Army Corps of Engineers between 1904 and 1914.
-On 7 September 1977, an agreement was signed for the complete transfer of the Canal from the US to Panama by the end of 1999.
-Certain portions of the Zone and increasing responsibility over the Canal were turned over in the intervening years.
+In 1977, an agreement was signed for the complete transfer of the Canal from the US to Panama by the end of the century.
+Certain portions of the Zone and increasing responsibility over the Canal were turned over in the subsequent decades.
 With US help, dictator Manuel NORIEGA was deposed in 1989.
-The entire Panama Canal, the area supporting the Canal, and remaining US military bases were turned over to Panama by or on 31 December 1999.
+The entire Panama Canal, the area supporting the Canal, and remaining US military bases were transferred to Panama by the end of 1999.
+In October 2006, Panamanians approved an ambitious plan to expand the Canal.
+The project, which is to begin in 2007 and could double the Canal's capacity, is expected to be completed in 2014-15.

 People Panama